zzdang/cascade_rcnn_gluon/README.md

 VGG-RPN-baseline(pruned)| 2 | 2    |5e-4|  22  |  14  | 75    | wait
 VGG-RPN-cascade(pruned) | 2 | 2    |5e-4|  22  |  14  | 75.59 | 53.79

+## Developing Environment
+**MXNet 1.3.0**

+The repo is based on the 1.3.x version MXNet.
+You will probably need to go to the MXNet official github repo and compile it.

+If your MXNet installed by using pip install(at least on August).
+It should be of MXNet version 1.2.x, which is too old for this repo.
+You might need to solve the related problems because of the version mismatch.

 ## Installation

 1. Clone the cascade_rcnn_gluon repository, and we'll call the directory that you cloned cascade_rcnn_gluon into CASCADE_ROOT